tonyreina/chemistry/README.md

-# chemistry
+# Chemistry with TensorFlow (and OpenVINO)
-Using TensorFlow to model chemistry problems
+Using TensorFlow to model chemistry problems.

+![chemistry]logP.png